 Successfully cleaning tools and equipment relies on vigilant attention to safety protocols such as physical distancing and PPE use, and the removal of dirt, grease, or other impurities that trap germs.
 Tools are made to get dirty, and it should be expected that they will be covered in grime.
 Great care should be taken to clean hard surfaces, paying particular attention to cracks in wood, areas where metal interfaces with a handle, and the like.
+In some cases, the crew leader may choose to ask volunteers to clean and disinfect their own tools.
 It is up to you to ensure any items are safe for those who follow!